sage-code/.github/readme.md

 # Forking

-* The .github repository require forking and PRs;
-* Instructors are code maintainers for /root and /team;
+* There is no need to fork .github repository;
-* Developers are code maintainers for all other projects;
+* Developers have direct access to projects;
-* Students have read-only access to all projects;
+* Students have read-only access to projects;

 ---